Bookmark saved

 The branded observers were waiting.

 Two of them.
-First-brand, both — baseline enhancement, the sentries' tier.
+Both first-brand, baseline enhancement.
 But these weren't sentries.
 Their positioning was wrong for sentry duty: too far inside the perimeter, too close to the scout bivouac, their attention oriented inward rather than outward.
 They were watching Ren's company return.
-The watching was deliberate.
-Someone in the branded command structure had assigned them to observe the heretic's scouts and report what the observing revealed.
+Someone in the branded command had assigned them to observe the heretic's scouts.

-Ren catalogued them the way he catalogued everything — the automatic assessment that the guild's training ran beneath every other process his mind maintained.
 Their postures: tense, the branded enhancement producing the rigid spine and locked shoulders that the first brand's physical modifications installed.
 Their expressions: flat, the emotional compression that even baseline enhancement produced.
-Their positions relative to each other: six feet apart, the branded operational spacing that the enhancement's tactical processing defaulted to in non-combat situations.
+Their positions relative to each other: six feet apart, the branded operational spacing that the enhancement's tactical processing defaulted to.

 They were impressed.
 And they were threatened.

-He could read both reactions through the branded compression because the emotions expressed themselves in the bodies rather than the faces — the impressed manifesting as a subtle forward lean, the unconscious orientation toward observed competence.
-The threatened manifesting as a weight shift to the back foot, the instinctive preparation for retreat that people produced when the competence they observed belonged to someone they'd been trained to classify as lesser.
-The branded hierarchy placed the unbranded below the branded.
-The unbranded heretic's scouts had just executed a zero-casualty operation using methods the branded command structure hadn't authorized, couldn't replicate, and couldn't dismiss.
+He could read both through the branded compression.
+The impressed: a subtle forward lean toward observed competence.
+The threatened: a weight shift to the back foot, the instinctive preparation for retreat when the competence belonged to someone classified as lesser.
+The branded hierarchy placed the unbranded below.
+Ren's scouts had just executed a zero-casualty operation using methods the branded command couldn't replicate and couldn't dismiss.

 Ren gave them a nod as he passed.
-The guild's gesture for acknowledging someone who was watching you without conceding that the watching mattered.
+An acknowledgment that conceded nothing.
 The observers didn't return it.

 He found Nella at the scouts' fire.

 She was sitting on the ammunition crate that served as her preferred seat, a map spread across her knees, her pen marking positions with the steady hand that two brands provided.
-The firelight — orange coals, the night's maintenance producing the warm spectrum that the dawn hadn't yet replaced — found the branded sigils on her forearms where the sleeves were pushed back, the divine inscription's raised lines catching the light the way old scars caught light, each mark telling its cost in the language of altered flesh.
+The firelight caught the branded sigils on her forearms where her sleeves were pushed back, the raised lines catching the light the way old scars caught light, each mark telling its cost in the language of altered flesh.

 "Seven for seven," Ren said.
 He sat across from her.
 The morning air carried the mineral bite of the eastern front's boneglass-contaminated geography, cool and sharp in his lungs, tasting of stone and something older than stone.
 "The plated ones are growing thicker armor.
 Crystalline density has nearly doubled since last month."